samthebest/dump/convention-guidlines.md

 Please refrain from using curly braces wherever one can use round braces.
 There is no need to seperate code over multiple lines for trivial one-line lambda expressions.
 Furthermore it [increases compile checking](http://stackoverflow.com/a/4387118/1586965)

+Just as it is desirble to have short methods in procedural code, in functional code it is desirable to have single expressions.
+If we avoid introducing local `val`s the overall complexity of the code is lower.
+Of course this is not always possible, especially when `val`s are used more than once.

 ### Comments

 Please only use comments in exceptional circumstance, your code should be self-documenting, which means: